On July 23, 2017, Citi is removing some of their benefits. Read our post here for everything you need to know about the Citi Prestige and the changes.

 Citi ThankYou Points

-My final concern is that if I cancel or product change the card, I won’t be able to receive a sign-up bonus for a Citi card in the next 2 years.
+My final concern is that if I cancel or product change the card, I won’t be able to receive a sign-up bonus for a Citi card (that earns ThankYou points) in the next 2 years.

 Since I signed up for the Citi Prestige in September 2016, that means I won’t be eligible for another ThankYou bonus until September 2018.
 If I cancel the card now, it resets the clock meaning I won’t be eligible for another bonus until September 2019.